 Single base layer of fire resistant protection.
 Required minimum Arc Rating 4 cal/cm².
-HRC (Hazard Risk Category) is used to determine the necessary arc rathing of a garment worn during a given job task.
+PPE Categories are used to determine the necessary arc rating of a garment worn during a given job task.

 One or more layers of fire resistant protection.
 Required minimum Arc Rating 8 cal/cm².
-HRC (Hazard Risk Category) is used to determine the necessary arc rating of a garment word during a given job task.
+PPE Categories are used to determine the necessary arc rating of a garment worn during a given job task.

-The American National Standards Institute standard that specifies requirements for high-visibility safety apparel and headwear that is capable of visually aignaling the user's presence.
+The American National Standards Institute standard that specifies requirements for high-visibility safety apparel and headwear that is capable of visually signaling the user's presence.
 DragonWear® meets Class 2 and 3, Level 2.

 Canadian Standards Association requirements for high-visibillity safety clothing for Canadian workers.
-DragonWear® meets standard z96-09, Class 2.
+DragonWear® meets standard z96-15, Class 2.

-National Fire Protection Administration standard for elecrtical safety in the workplace.
+National Fire Protection Administration standard for electrical safety in the workplace.

 Approved for use by the Cal Fire Personal Protective Equipment Working Group

 Flame/Fire Resistant (FR) - A fabric or product that resists ignition and self extinguishes after removal of the ignition source.

 Flame Retardant - A chemical treatment applied to a flammable base fabric that gives it FR properties.

 Inherent - An FR fabric that is made of fibers that are flame resistant due to the chemical structure of the fiber and which has not been chemically treated.